abaines/marp-search-extension/slides.md

 ### A Human-in-the-Loop, AI-Driven Approach

-- I only wrote prompts, not code
+- I mostly wrote prompts, not code
 - Acted as architect, reviewer, mentor
 - Explored AI’s strengths and limits